-Most beautiful place in Nepal Ghandruk village is a Gurung village.
-There a Gurung museum when you can learn more about Ghandruk village.
+The most beautiful place in Nepal Ghandruk village is a Gurung village.
+There is a Gurung museum where you can learn more about Ghandruk village.
 If you’ve never seen a village marketplace then you can visit Seuli Bazar.
-It is a traditional village which has it’s own art and culture, lifestyle.
+It is a traditional village which has its own art and culture, lifestyle.
 Ghandruk is the local residence of people of different descent, mostly Gurungs.
 You can see traditional stoned steep, two-story buildings made of stone.
-You will get an insight into the culture, lifestyle, food, clothes, etc. People still live in their traditional homes and follow many of their traditional rituals and customs preserving them even till now.
+You will get an insight into the culture, lifestyle, food, clothes, etc. People still live in their traditional homes and follow many of their traditional rituals and customs preserving them even now.
 If you happen to go there at the time of their festivals, you will get a chance to see their cultural dances, varieties of foods, cultural dress, and jewelry.
 You can experience their indigenous hospitality and homely environment.

 Ghandruk trekking trail

-Ghandruk is the trekking trail to Annapurna Base Camp, Poonhill, Mustang, Lamjung, etc. The Annapurna Conservation Area covers world’s deepest river Kali Gandaki, various species of flowers, animals, birds, amphibians, etc. While trekking, your eyes will be treated with some exquisite flora and fauna including rhododendron, green forest, flat farm landscapes, bridge, lakes, caves, Buddhist temples and snow-capped mountains.
-You will get a closer look at the stunning views of mother nature which you would not want to miss.
+Ghandruk is the trekking trail to Annapurna Base Camp, Poonhill, Mustang, Lamjung, etc. The Annapurna Conservation Area covers the world’s deepest river Kali Gandaki, various species of flowers, animals, birds, amphibians, etc. While trekking, your eyes will be treated with some exquisite flora and fauna including rhododendrons, green forests, flat farm landscapes, bridges, lakes, caves, Buddhist temples, and snow-capped mountains.
+You will get a closer look at the stunning views of Mother Nature which you would not want to miss.
 It will be a fresh breath of air for those living busy city lives.

 Temperature of Ghandruk

-The average temperature of Ghandruk is around 17 degrees Celsius during January to May.
+The average temperature of Ghandruk is around 17 degrees Celsius from January to May.
 Most people prefer to visit during this season.
-During June and July temperature varies from 17 to 33 degrees Celsius, September and December is quite cold.
+During June and July, the temperature varies from 17 to 33 degrees Celsius, and September and December are quite cold.

 Shortest and easiest trek in Annapurna region

-Ghandruk trek is probably the shortest trek in Annapurna region and the easiest too.
+The Ghandruk trek is probably the shortest in the Annapurna region and the easiest too.
 So, the trek is suitable for people of different ages.
-While in other treks, you might get altitude sickness and get tired soon but you won’t feel uneasy and fatigue in Ghandruk trek.
+While on other treks, you might get altitude sickness and get tired soon but you won’t feel uneasy and fatigued in the Ghandruk trek.
 You can walk easily for hours and observe the natural beauty while trekking.

 Ghandruk Trip details